GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     5. Under Group By, select Product (if more detail is needed, select SKU).
     6. You should see a breakdown of costs.

-4. Calculate costs for 24x7 operation with N devices.
+4. Estimate costs for 24x7 operation with N devices.

-    The cost data for one hour, with 100 devices for example, could be used to calculate the cost for 10,000 devices operating 24x7.
+    The cost data for one hour, with 100 devices for example, could be used to estimate the cost for 10,000 devices operating 24x7.

-    For example, if the one-hour test with 100 devices costs $1 on the target side, the monthly cost can be estimated as 1 * 100 * 720 = $72,000.
+    For example, if the one-hour test with 100 devices costs $1 on the target side, the monthly cost could be estimated as 1 * 100 * 720 = $72,000 (1 dollar * 100 times the size of the test population * 720 hours in a 30-day month).

 **Note**: Raw billing data is available in [BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery).